Get Involved with Volunteer Beach Cleans

-Always check tide times and take proper equipment with you, if organising a beach litter clean.
-It’s best to leave children and dogs at home, for their safety.
+If volunteering at beach cleans, check tide time and use proper equipment.
+It’s best to leave children and dogs at home.
 Read more on keeping dogs safe by the seaside.
+Don’t walk on sand dunes, to avoid disturbing nests and native wildlife like natterjack toads).

 The Most Common Forms of Beach Litter